dasaed/django1/README.md

 Side Note
 *  To prevent the initial error when running the server for the first time (i.e.  python manage.py runserver), run:
     *  python manage.py migrate
     *  This will sync django and the database

 ### Built-in Apps and some more setup steps you should definately do
 Apps here are basically components of the general django project.
 You would add them in the INTALLED\_APPS variable inside the settings file.
 *  Create the admin user
     * Double-check that "python manage.py migrate" runs without errors
     * python manage.py createsuperuser

 ### My first custom app(django component)
-You will want to run this code to create your new app: python manage.py startapp [name] python manage.py startapp incirep
+You will want to run this code to create your new app: python manage.py startapp [name] python manage.py startapp ogreporting
 Remember that apps should be very narrow and focus on specific components.
 An app shouldn't have to handle too many things, and for example a car app should have nothing to do with the sales app.